 Pheonix Lodge in Queen Street East is the oldest surviving Freemason Temple in the UK.
 It was designed by John Bonner in 1785 to replace an earlier lodge that had been destroyed by fire.
 The Palladian style to the front of the building carries the Masonic symbol, a recent addition.
 The building is now drawfed by the towerblocks around it, built in the 1960s and 70s to house the residents who had previously lived in the slum conditions of the decaying East End housing.

 The crowded streets around the old Sunderland area has once been affluent but by the 19th century were in varying states of decay.
 The 1851 street map of Sunderland, as drawn up by Thomas Meik and Robert Morgan (both engineers for the River Wear Commissioners at this time) shows the narrow terraced streets around the docks.
-The section of the map shown below is that at the furthest east point, with Holy Trinity Church at the bottom left corner.
+The section of the map shown below is that area at the furthest east point, with Holy Trinity Church at the bottom left corner, and St John’s at centre right.

 Image courtesy of Sunderland Antiquarian Society